What does it mean to be “mature”?

 Online, in many cases, there is no adult to say, “Enough is enough.”
 Often, the spats never end, or they creep into every conversation, or they escalate, as though the ultimate purpose of communication is to hash and rehash the same disputes, the same personality clashes, as though no one is adult enough to say, “This is an insignificant argument, a waste of my time and energy, a pointless exercise.
 I am confident enough in myself and my perspective to let it go, to end it — the poking, prodding, name calling, teasing.
 I am sure enough of myself to end it without winning.
 By bowing out graciously, I have won, with my self respect intact.
 I am strong, not weak.”

 My parents and their families weren’t perfect.
 There were disagreements, squabbles, resentments, and grudges, all natural human behaviors.
-These things, however, did not define their lives or their everyday actions, and they were rarely if ever publicly displayed.
+These things, however, did not define their lives or their everyday actions, and they were rarely if ever displayed outside the family.

 I try to imagine either of my parents online at night, trading insults with some stranger in California, Colorado, or Kansas, taking offense at the most trivial comments, arguing about matters of no significance, eagerly signing on to see if a despised nemesis has challenged them — and I can’t do it.
 I can see my dad puttering around in the yard or garden, shopping for groceries or hardware or birdseed and suet, driving me to the library or a friend’s house, or watching a favorite television program like All in the Family.
 That is what he did in the evening; that was his life.